-A 'Go / No Go' project review will be held annually, following submission of the Annual Report by teleconference.
+A 'Go / No Go' project review will be held annually following the submission of the Annual Report by teleconference.

 Up to two payments per year can be made, which should align with expenditure and a report.
-Your final invoice will be due with your Final Report and payment made on acceptance of the Final Report.
+Your final invoice payment will be made upon acceptance of the Final Report.